MuscleGeek/Sarthak/2019/may/swagshop/writeup.md

-# Write-up of swagshop HTB
+# Write-up of SwagShop HTB

 We will start off with nmap scan of the ip 10.10.10.140